Spectral Joint Subspace Estimation for Heterogeneous Multi-View Data: Geometry and Reweighting: Numerical Experiments

 \subsection{Homogeneous Setting}

 We first consider a homogeneous setting with identical noise levels across views.
-In this case, we set $s=1$, $\sigma=\sigma_1=\cdots=\sigma_K=1$, $r=2$ and $n=d=20$.
-Since all views share the same noise level, the equal-weight version of \hjive{} coincides with AJIVE.
+We set $s=1$, $\sigma_1=\cdots=\sigma_K=0.1$, $r=2$, and $n=d=20$.
+We use AJIVE, namely weighted AJIVE with weights $1/K$, to isolate the effect of loading geometry.

-The left panel of \Cref{fig:homo-1} compares AJIVE under the four loading schemes described above, with $(\sigma,\theta,\gamma)=(0.1,0.5,0.5)$.
-The simulations confirm the theoretical picture: \begin{itemize}[leftmargin=1.5em] \item When the loadings are shared and non-orthogonal (shared scheme), the error curve flattens out as $K$ grows, exhibiting the non-vanishing behavior predicted in the low-SNR regime. \item As soon as either randomness across views (random scheme) or orthogonality between $\V_k$ and $\W_k$ (shared-orthogonal and random-orthogonal schemes) is introduced, the cross term is effectively averaged out, and the error decays roughly at the $K^{-1/2}$ rate. \end{itemize} This illustrates that the unfavorable low-SNR phenomenon is not universal: it is tied to a specific configuration where loadings are shared and strongly aligned.
+The left panel of \Cref{fig:homo-1} compares AJIVE under the four loading schemes with $(\theta,\gamma)=(0.5,0.5)$.
+The shared scheme behaves qualitatively differently from the other three schemes.
+Its average error decreases from approximately $0.31$ at $\sqrt K=2$ to $0.086$ at $\sqrt K=10$, but then remains around $0.065$--$0.076$ over the larger values of $K$.
+In contrast, under the random, shared-orthogonal, and random-orthogonal schemes, the error continues to decrease at an approximately $K^{-1/2}$ rate.
+At $\sqrt K=50$, their average errors range from $0.0116$ to $0.0138$.
+Thus, the non-vanishing low-SNR behavior is associated with the specific configuration in which the loadings are shared and non-orthogonal; either randomness across views or orthogonality between joint and individual loadings removes this persistent error in the present simulations.

-Next, in the right panel of \Cref{fig:homo-1} we compare AJIVE to Stack-SVD under the homogeneous setting, using the random loading scheme and $(\sigma,\theta,\gamma)=(0.1,0.5,1.5)$.
-Stack-SVD is implemented by vertically stacking the views and performing PCA on the stacked matrix.
-The results show that AJIVE consistently achieves lower subspace error than Stack-SVD as $K$ increases.
-This is consistent with the fact that Stack-SVD does not disentangle joint and individual variation when the relative signal for individual components is strong ($\gamma=1.5$).
+The right panel of \Cref{fig:homo-1} compares AJIVE with Stack-SVD under the random loading scheme and $(\theta,\gamma)=(0.5,1.5)$.
+Stack-SVD horizontally concatenates the views and applies PCA to the concatenated matrix.
+AJIVE's average error decreases from $0.353$ at $\sqrt K=2$ to $0.0152$ at $\sqrt K=50$.
+By contrast, the Stack-SVD error remains close to one throughout the grid.
+This separation is consistent with Stack-SVD's inability to disentangle joint and individual variation when the individual signal is relatively strong.